psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 (...)
 homeassistant ALL=(ALL) NOPASSWD:SETENV: /home/homeassistant/certbot/certbot-auto
 ```
 In this way you, only allow the user/systemuser that is running the homeassistant process (`hass`) only to run the cerbot for generating and renewing the certificate.
-This should be more secure in case of a security breach within the process hass.
+This should be more secure in case of a security breach within the process `hass`.

 ## Change icons
 Change your icons by using `mdi:icon` - look at this list for reference: [https://cdn.materialdesignicons.com/3.2.89/](https://cdn.materialdesignicons.com/3.2.89/)